This post may contain affiliate links. Please read our disclosure policy.

 Similar to our gluten free bread recipe for sandwiches , the dough for these buns is made mostly by dumping all of the ingredients (first dry, then wet) in a large bowl, and then mixing until fluffy.

-Bring your gluten free hamburger bun ingredients to room temp
+Bring your ingredients to room temp

-Don't be afraid of a wet dough
+Begin with a wet dough

 Pastry brush painting egg wash on raw round buns with sesame seeds on brown paper on baking tray